Rook matroids and log-concavity of $P$-Eulerian polynomials: The rook matroid

 \subsection{Relation to lattice path matroids}

 In what follows we collect enumerative and matroidal results linking rook matroids to lattice path matroids, a well-studied family of transversal matroids that also arise from skew shapes.
+See~\cite{Bonin2003lattice, Bonin2006lattice} for an introduction to lattice path matroids.
 The goal of this subsection is to identify precisely when a rook matroid and a lattice path matroid on the same skew shape are isomorphic.

-By \defin{lattice path} we always mean a path from $(0, 0)$ to some integral endpoint consisting only of North and East steps.
-We will identify a lattice path with its set of \textit{East} steps; note that this convention differs from the traditional treatment of lattice path matroids in \cite{Bonin2003lattice, Bonin2006lattice}, where North steps identified a lattice path.
-Since lattice path matroids are a dual-closed class of matroids, this point of difference has no structural consequences.
-We use the convention of East steps to make clear a certain bijection between rook placements and lattice paths that we define later.

-Let $m, r \geq 0$ and $U, L$ be two lattice paths from $(0, 0)$ to $(m, r)$ such that $U$ never goes below $L.$ Let $\lambda / \mu$ be the skew shape defined by the region enclosed by $U$ and $L$.
-Lattice paths can be uniquely identified by the set of their east steps in the following way.
-For a given lattice path $L$, traverse $L$ from the bottom left corner of $\lambda / \mu$ to the top right and record the indices of the East steps taken.
-See Figure \ref{fig:LPM_eg} below for an example.
+Let $m, r \geq 0$ and $U, L$ be two lattice paths from $(0, 0)$ to $(m, r)$ such that $U$ never goes below $L$.
+(All lattice paths in this paper only consist of North and East steps.)
+Let $\lambda / \mu$ be the skew shape defined by the region enclosed by $U$ and $L$.
+Lattice paths can be uniquely identified by recording the indices of their North steps.